What Is the Organismic Valuing Process?

-In Carl Rogers’s theory of personality, the organismic valuing process refers to evaluating subjective experiences in order to determine the possible impact they will have on self-improvement.
+In Carl Rogers’s theory of personality, the organismic valuing process refers to evaluating subjective experiences to determine their possible impact on self-improvement.

 As we approach an experience or event, we consider both the short-term and long-term potential it has to aid us in our quest toward reaching our full potential.